Best Motorcycle Roads in America

 Million Dollar Highway — Colorado

 The Million Dollar Highway is one of the most dramatic mountain roads in the United States.
-This 25-mile stretch of U.S. Route 550 between Silverton and Ouray, Colorado winds through the rugged San Juan Mountains with steep cliffs, sharp switchbacks, and high-elevation views.
+This 25-mile stretch of U.S. Route 550 between Silverton and Ouray, Colorado, winds through the rugged San Juan Mountains with cliffs, sharp switchbacks, and high-elevation views.

 Originally built in the late 1800s as a toll road to serve Colorado’s mining communities, the route is now famous for its breathtaking alpine scenery and technical riding challenges.
 Riders encounter narrow sections with steep drop-offs, making careful riding essential.